Dennyol8619/zombie-runner/README.md

 ## About
 Even without the source code, the executable demonstrates the basic mechanics and design of this early Unity prototype.
-It shows experience in 3D game development, shooting mechanics, and simple loot systems.
+Demonstrates 3D game development skills, shooting mechanics, and simple loot systems.